Grassmannian Optimization for Online Tensor Completion and Tracking with the t-SVD: Preliminaries

+and for each front slice of $\Cb$, $\Cb_k = \Ab_k \Bb_k \quad \forall k=1,\hdots,d_3$.
+Eq. \cref{eq:t-product_Fourier} and \cref{lemma:conj_symm} in the Appendix admit an efficient algorithm to compute the t-product using FFTs, as shown in \cref{alg:t-product} in the Appendix.
 Like matrix multiplication, the t-product is associative and linear \cite{Kilmer2011FactorizationSF}.
-In the case where $n_3 = 1$, it is easy to see that the t-product becomes regular matrix multiplication.
-Hence, the t-product is just a generalization of matrix multiplication.
+In the case where $d_3 = 1$, it is easy to see that the t-product becomes regular matrix multiplication.